hfinkel/lfort/docs/UsersManual.rst

 .. code-block:: console

-  # clang -x c-header --relocatable-pch -isysroot /path/to/build /path/to/build/mylib.h mylib.h.pch
+  # lfort -x c-header --relocatable-pch -isysroot /path/to/build /path/to/build/mylib.h mylib.h.pch

 When loading the relocatable PCH file, the various headers used in the PCH file are found from the system header root.
 For example, ``mylib.h``